 The Plant’s Temperature Tolerance:

-On the other hand, this herb does not do well in cold weather.
+But this herb does not do well in cold weather.
 It can be immediately damaged by a temperature less than 50°F (10°C).

 Temperature Difference Between Day and Night: